tarantool/getting-started/front/tutorial/en/index.md

 ![Space Explorer, viewing likes](images/likes.png)

+Please note: the `space-explorer` tool is only available in the Enterprise version of the product.
+In the open-source version, the data can be viewed through the console.

+Read [more in the documentation] (https://www.tarantool.io/en/doc/latest/reference/reference_lua/box_space/select/).

 ## Scaling the Cluster [1 minute]

 Create a second shard.
 Go to the Cluster tab, select `s2-master`, and click Configure.
 Select the roles as shown in the picture: